2017 United Express passenger removal: Chicago Police Department

-Chicago Aviation Security were instructed to remove the word "police" from their uniforms in January 2017, but they disobeyed this instruction.
+Chicago Aviation Security were instructed to remove the word "police" from their uniforms in January 2017, but they refused this instruction.
 As a result, there was confusion as to what organization had responded to the event, with some thinking that the Chicago Police Department responded.
 The Chicago Police Department Office of Communications stated that Dr. Dao fell—a statement which contradicts what is seen in both videos.
 When questioned about this, the Chicago Police Department's chief spokesman Anthony Guglielmi said, "CPD didn't release an official statement on it.
 We were not involved.
 Dept. of Aviation has everything you will need."
 When pressed further about why CPD issued a response about an incident in which they were not involved, Guglielmi said this, "A takeaway for me is to ensure the department's press office is more consistent in referring to appropriate outside agencies for incidents in which CPD is not the acting or involved agency."

 Litigation

 Dao's personal injury lawyer asked the Cook County Circuit Court for an order requiring United and the city of Chicago to retain all video, cockpit recordings, and other reports from the flight, including personnel files of the Aviation Department officers who pulled Dao from the plane.
 United and the city of Chicago agreed, forgoing a court hearing.

-Through his lawyers, Dao described his ordeal as "more horrifying" than his experience of the Fall of Saigon during the Vietnam War.
+Through his lawyers, Dao described his ordeal as "more horrifying" than his experience of the fall of Saigon during the Vietnam War.

 On April 24, Dao's attorney announced that Dao intended to file a lawsuit against United.
 Three days later, United and Dao reached a confidential settlement.

 In April 2018, one of the Aviation Department officers, James Long, filed a lawsuit against United Airlines and the Chicago Department of Aviation alleging that he was not properly trained to handle misbehaving passengers, was unfairly fired, and slandered.
 The lawsuit was dropped in April 2019.